mm0070/FlightDataUtilities/README.rst

 FlightDataUtilties is a collection of tools used in various projects, including FlightDataConverter, FlightDataAccessor and FlightDataAnalyzer.

+THIS PROJECT IS CURRENTLY A WORK IN PROGRESS AND WILL BE AVAILABLE IN Q1 2013.

 Project sponsored by `Flight Data Services`_ and released under the Open Software License (`OSL-3.0`_).